Saroya Natural - Personalized skincare inspired by Ayurveda, proven by science.

 4. Physical - comedone extractions, laser treatments, cryotherapy

 By far, the most common treatment is topical - i.e. products applied on the affected area.
-Below is a table that summarizes modern treatment options:

 The current practice for treating acne combines multiple methods and ingredients in the hope that one or more of them will address the patient's particular acne.